MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/deploy/index.md

 | **🔲** | **On-premises** | CSP |
 | **🔲** | **On-premises** | GPO (Active Directory or local) |

-## Licensing for cloud services
+## Licensing for cloud services requirements

 Here are some considerations regarding licensing requirements for cloud services:

 - Windows Hello for Business doesn't require a Microsoft Entra ID P1 or P2 subscription.
-However, some dependencies, such as [MDM automatic enrollment](/mem/intune/enrollment/quickstart-setup-auto-enrollment) and [Conditional Access](/azure/active-directory/conditional-access/overview) do
+However, some dependencies, such as [MDM automatic enrollment][MEM-1] and [Conditional Access][ENTRA-8] do
   - Devices managed via MDM don't require a Microsoft Entra ID P1 or P2 subscription.
 By forgoing the subscription, users must manually enroll devices in the MDM solution, such as Microsoft Intune or a supported third-party MDM
 - You can deploy Windows Hello for Business using the Microsoft Entra ID Free tier.
 All Microsoft Entra ID Free accounts can use Microsoft Entra multifactor authentication for the Windows passwordless features
   - Some Microsoft Entra multifactor authentication features require a license.
-For more information, see [Features and licenses for Microsoft Entra multifactor authentication](/azure/active-directory/authentication/concept-mfa-licensing).
+For more information, see [Features and licenses for Microsoft Entra multifactor authentication][ENTRA-9].
 - Enrolling a certificate using the AD FS registration authority requires devices to authenticate to the AD FS server, which requires device write-back, a Microsoft Entra ID P1 or P2 feature

 || Deployment model | Trust type | Cloud services licenses (minimum)|